 WHO ARE WE?

-The most important people to our organisation are those who are trying to change their addictive behavior using our meetings and online resources.
-We also offer support to family members in the British Columbia through our Family & Friends programme and meetings.
+The most important people to our organization are those who are trying to change their addictive behavior using our meetings and online resources.
+We also offer support to family members in British Columbia through our Family & Friends program and meetings.
+Due to the “online” nature and availability of our “tool chest” and Online meetings, SMART Recovery BC

-This is a team of SMART Recovery volunteers and staff who gather bi-monthly and whose purpose is to review successes, less-than-successful endeavours, progress and setbacks, and to brainstorm/exchange ideas relevant to the organisation’s growth and well being.
+This is a team of SMART Recovery volunteers, over 4,000+, and staff who gather bi-monthly and whose purpose is to review successes, less-than-successful endeavors, progress, and setbacks, and to brainstorm/exchange ideas relevant to the organization’s growth and well being.

-We have a small team of paid staff who help keep SMART Recovery running and moving forwards.
+We have a small team of paid staff who help keep SMART Recovery running and moving forward.

-SMART Recovery is not and will not become a treatment service provider and will not accept a contract within which SMARTRevoveryBC recruits staff to actually facilitate meetings.
+SMART Recovery is not and will not become a treatment service provider.
+SMARTRecoveryBC & SMARTRecoveryAPAC recruits & trains staff, known as Facilitators, to actually facilitate meetings.
 This is an important principle that will protect the movement from losing its core strength in mutual aid.
-As the organisation grows, there may be a need to expand the paid staff team a little, but keep the focus of the movement as a whole on the traditions and strengths of volunteering.
+As the organization grows, there may be a need to expand the paid staff team a little, but keep the focus of the movement as a whole on the traditions and strengths of volunteering.

-Like all British Columbia Not-For_Profits, we have a structure which includes volunteers who oversee the running and direction of the charity and, through regularmeetings, makes sure it stays within the law and has a strong future.
+Like all British Columbia and USA Not-For-Profits, we have a structure that includes volunteers who oversee the running and direction of the charity and, through regular meetings, make sure it stays within the law and has a strong future.

 PARTNERS AND CHAMPIONS